View All 1873 Liberty Head Half Eagle

 Description

 The 1873 Liberty Head Half Eagle - Closed 3 is a Gold Half Eagle produced at the Philadelphia Mint as part of the Liberty Head Half Eagles 1839-1908 series.
-With a mintage of 49,280, this is a scarce issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 49,280, this is a scarce issue — ranked 3rd of 4 mint variants by mintage, with 33% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The Coinage Act of 1873 reformed U.S. coinage.
+Carson City half eagle production continued.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.4K to $4.2K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 8.36 grams, 21.65 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8329.
-The Liberty Head Half Eagle was produced for nearly 70 years, making it one of the longest-running U.S. Charlotte (C) and Dahlonega (D) issues are specialist pursuits.
-The 1854-S is extremely rare.
-The series spans the Gold Rush, Civil War, and the era of the great Western gold strikes.

 External References